robbiev/robbiev.github.com/blog_entries_md/how-google-authenticator-works.md

 Most people use [Google Authenticator](https://code.google.com/p/google-authenticator/) to generate two-factor authentication (2FA) tokens on their phone, with [Authy](https://www.authy.com/) as a recent alternative.
 What's cool is that any service can make use of these apps as long as it is compatible.
 But what does it mean to be compatible? **How do these apps work?**

-Apps like Google Authenticator implements the **[Time-Based One-Time Password (TOTP)](http://tools.ietf.org/html/rfc6238) algorithm**.
+Apps like Google Authenticator implement the **[Time-Based One-Time Password (TOTP)](http://tools.ietf.org/html/rfc6238) algorithm**.
 It has the following ingredients:

 * A **shared secret** (a sequence of bytes)
 * An **input derived from the current time**